SalomePlatform/smesh/doc/salome/gui/SMESH/input/creating_groups.rst

 the following ways:

 * By adding all entities of the chosen type existing in the mesh.
 For this, turn on the **Select All** check-box.
 In this mode all controls, which allow selecting the entities, are disabled.
 * By choosing entities manually with the mouse in the 3D Viewer.
 For this, turn on the **Enable manual edition** check box.
 You can click on an element in the 3D viewer and it will be highlighted.
 After that click the **Add** button and the ID of this element will be added to the list.
 The **Set filter** button allows to define the filter for selection of the elements for your group.
-See more about filters on the :ref:`selection_filter_library_page` "Selection filter library" page.
+See more about filters on the :ref:`selection_filter_library_page` page.
 * By adding entities from either a sub-mesh or another group.
 For this, turn on the **Enable manual edition** check box. **Select from** fields group allows to select a sub-mesh or a group of the appropriate type and to **Add** their elements to the group.

 In the **manual edition** mode you can